 White or colored streaks may be visible when bright subjects are framed in the monitor.
 This phenomenon, known as "smear," occurs when extremely bright light strikes the image sensor; it is characteristic of image sensors and does not indicate a malfunction.
 Smear may also take the form of partial discoloration in the monitor during shooting.
-It does not appear in images saved with the camera except in the case of movies.
-When shooting movies, we recommend that you avoid bright subjects such as the sun, reflected sunlight, and electric lights.
+It does not appear in images saved with the camera except in the cases of movies and of images saved with Multi-shot 16 selected for Continuous.
+When shooting in these modes, we recommend that you avoid bright subjects such as the sun, reflected sunlight, and electric lights.